digitalbazaar/bedrock-passport/README.md

 These methods include:

 - Website session based on user and password and using cookies.
-- [HTTP Signatures][]

 ### Cookies

 This method of authentication is useful for clients that are under your control and who you trust with your password to the service.

-### HTTP Signatures

-[HTTP Signatures][]-based authentication which is useful for non-interactive clients, and clients that you do not want to provide a password for.

 ## API